particle-iot/docs/src/content/reference/datasheets/wi-fi/p2-datasheet.md

 <dd>Over The Air; describing how firmware is transferred to the device.</dd>
 </div>

-## FCC IC CE warnings and end product labeling requirements
+## FCC ISED CE warnings and end product labeling requirements

-The FCC, IC, and CE certifications are radio module certifications only.
+The FCC, ISED, and CE certifications are radio module certifications only.
 Additional certification will be required for your completed system.

 ### United States (FCC)